(MoSchle/CC BY 3.0)

 "Deep down he's really shallow" might have been invented for Tom Wolfe's detractors to throw at him.

-His work is crammed with references to surface appearances, clothing styles, cultural bric-a-brat and even commercial brand names.
-The minutiae of modern life not only fill the descriptive paragraphs but dominate the inner lives of his characters.
+His work is crammed with references to surface appearances, clothing styles, cultural bric-a-brac and even commercial brand names.
+The minutiae of modern life not only fill his descriptive paragraphs but dominate the inner lives of his characters.
 Deep down, people are really petty, grasping, self-serving narcissists in love with their own images reflected in the culture.

 But, the thing is, Tom Wolfe does have an uncanny ability to show people's lives this way.
 Perhaps "show" is the wrong word.
-For he takes the reader on the ride with the character.
-Whether it's the milieu of "the good old boys" (a phrase Wolfe popularized) of the southern United States in "The Last American Hero is Junior Johnson.
-Yes!", an article in his first non-fiction collection, or it's the urbane worlds of Wall Street, Park Avenue and Harlem in The Bonfire of the Vanities, his first novel two decades later.
+He takes the reader on the ride with the characters, whether it's in with the good old boys (a phrase Wolfe popularized) of the southern United States in "The Last American Hero is Junior Johnson.
+Yes!", an article in his first non-fiction collection, or it's in the urbane worlds of Wall Street, Park Avenue and Harlem in The Bonfire of the Vanities, his first novel two decades later.

 Note the similarity between his fiction and non-fiction.
 For years Wolfe was known as the exemplar of New Journalism, which in America meant a breaking down of the barriers between the two forms.
 Wolfe claims to have invented the new style almost accidentally.
 Story goes he got stuck while writing a magazine article about California's hot rod and custom-car building craze in the early sixties.
 His editor asked him to send his notes and he sat up most of a night typing out all his impressions without regard for conventional journalistic form.
 The editor ran the mix of reportage and subjectivity as it was, under the title "There Goes (Varoom!
 Varoom!)
 That Kandy-Kolored (Thphhhhhh!)
 Tangerine-Flake Streamline Baby (Rahghhh!)
 Around the Bend (Brummmmmmmmmmmmmmm)...".